 Required Courses (23 units) Units

 SPA-1/1H Spanish 1/Honors Spanish 1 5

 SPA-2 Spanish 2/Honors Spanish 2 5

 SPA-3 or 3N Spanish 3 or Spanish 3N 5

 SPA-4 Spanish 4 5

 List A Select from the list below 3

-List A: Select a minimum of one course (3 units) Units
+List A: Select a minimum of one course (3 units)

 SPA-8 Intermediate Conversation 3

 SPA-11 Spanish Culture and Civilization 3

 SPA-12 Latin American Culture and Civilization 3

-\Courses may also be used to fulfill general education requirements for the CSUGE or IGETC pattern, please confer with a counselor.
+Courses may also be used to fulfill general education requirements for the CSUGE or IGETC pattern, please confer with a counselor.

 The Associate in Arts in Spanish for Transfer degree will be awarded upon completion of coursework totaling 60 California State University (CSU) transferable units including the above major requirements, and the Intersegmental General Education Transfer Curriculum (IGETC) or California State University General Education (CSUGE) requirements with a minimum grade point average of 2.0.
 All courses in the major must be completed with a grade of "C" or better.
-(Students completing this degree are not required to fulfill the RCCD graduation requirements found in section VII.
-Additional degree requirements: Health Education and Self Development).